awilliambauer/practicum/README.md

 - range
 - len

 Any TPLs and problems can be written that use these features as they are fully supported by the system.
+Any keywords or functionality not listed here is not supported by our Python interpreter.